Liyuan-Lin/Liyuan/_pages/about.md

 - My reseach interest includes dependence and risk aggregation, risk measure and stochastic control.

 ## News
-We are hosting a [weekly seminar on risk management and actuarial science](https://yang-liu16.github.io/seminar/) online weekly.
+We are hosting a [weekly seminar on risk management and actuarial science](https://yang-liu16.github.io/seminar/) online.
 Researchers all over the world interested in quantitative risk management, actuarial science and mathematical finance are welcomed to join us by sending emails to me, [Yang Liu](https://yang-liu16.github.io/), or [Qiuqi Wang](https://qwangan.github.io/).

 ## Contact Me